philtoms/short-circuit/README.md

   - valid DOM eventListener prefixed by `\son` or `.on` as in `onclick` or `.onmousemove`
   - as above + event options as in `onclick{passive: true}`

-Selectors can be distributed across circuit properties to facilitate multiple binding scenarios:
+Selectors can be applied across circuit properties to facilitate multiple binding scenarios:

 ```
 {